The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 The Baha’i Faith, the only religion that encourages interracial marriage in its sacred texts, pivots around the oneness of humanity – one God, one human race, and one unfolding religious system.
 Baha’is understand, with only one human race, that no such thing as interracial love or interracial marriage actually exists, even though the wider culture has embedded those terms in our language.

 The last gathering my mom and I hosted featured a panel of elderly interracial couples who talked about what it was like to get married when it was illegal in many American states.
-I was honored to hear the beautiful love stories of so many revered elders in the Baha’i community who put the Baha’i teachings into action:
+I was honored to hear the beautiful interracial love stories of so many revered elders in the Baha’i community who put the Baha’i teachings into action.
+Abdu’l-Baha, one of the central figures of the Baha’i Faith, wrote:

 The panel of interracial couples warmed our hearts with stories about how they found the Baha’i Faith and, as a result, the loves of their lives.
 Their hearts were pure, their attitudes humble, and their demeanors sweet and kind.
 All their stories exemplify what to look for and work towards in a marriage, as their years of marriage ranged from 40 to 52.

-The following story was shared by two dear friends on the panel, Maxine (an African American woman) and Jim Oliver (a white man).
+The following love at first sight story was shared by two dear friends on the panel, Maxine (a Black woman) and Jim Oliver (a white man).
 They still remember in exact detail the moment they met.
 The year was 1964.
 She was 26 and he was 30:

 Maxine (to the audience): “Well you know, we were both Baha’is.
 Glenford Mitchell (a former Universal House of Justice member) would give this program and every morning we would study Baha’u’llah and the New Era.
 That particular night, I came home and I was very tired, and my landlady’s grandchildren and her daughter had come over and she said: